pal-robotics/advanced_grasping_tutorials/README.md

 ## Running the tutorial

-Tutorials can run in a simulation environment or on a real robot.
+The tutorials can both be run in a simulation environment or on the real robot.

 To launch the simulation environment with the prerequisites for Advanced Grasping:
 ```bash